martiansideofthemoon/martiansideofthemoon.github.io/_posts/2016-07-19-gsoc-week-eleven-gsoc-review.markdown

 * [PR #2](https://github.com/armenzg/TC_developer_scheduling_experiments/pull/2) - The original implementation which was backed out due to less reliability and sustainability.
 * [PR #3](https://github.com/armenzg/TC_developer_scheduling_experiments/pull/3) - The logic actually used in MozCI to schedule Action Tasks.
 * [PR #4](https://github.com/armenzg/TC_developer_scheduling_experiments/pull/4) - Adding command line arguments to the schedule_action_task.py script.

+## Follow-Up Bugs

+Here are the bugs that have been filed as a follow up.
+None of them are necessary for the feature to work, but will improve the code and speed.

+* [Bug 1288028](https://bugzilla.mozilla.org/show_bug.cgi?id=1288028) - We need to speed up the first step where we get a list of all possible jobs by clicking "Add New Jobs".
+* [Bug 1286894](https://bugzilla.mozilla.org/show_bug.cgi?id=1286894) - The current feature only works for the try repository (where it is really needed).
+This bug hopes to assess the risks involved with extending this feature to non-try repositories.
+It should be fairly straightforward to fix.
+* [Bug 1286813](https://bugzilla.mozilla.org/show_bug.cgi?id=1286813) - This is the bug to improve the `TaskGraph` optimizations when more than one Action Task is scheduled.
+* [Bug 1286897](https://bugzilla.mozilla.org/show_bug.cgi?id=1286897) - This is the bug to fix a wrong naming convention in Treeherder's python files.
+This is a good-first-bug for beginners.